-The consolidated financial statements contained in this report were prepared in accordance with accounting principles generally accepted in the United States ("US GAAP").
-The preparation of these financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect both the Company's carrying values of its assets and liabilities, and the reported amounts of revenues and expenses during the reporting period.
+The consolidated financial statements contained in this report were prepared in accordance with U.S. GAAP.
+The preparation of these financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect both the Company's carrying values of its assets and liabilities, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 Although our significant accounting policies are described in more detail in Note 2 of the Notes to Consolidated Financial Statements; we believe the following accounting policies to be critical to the judgments and estimates used in the preparation of our financial statements.